armory/knowledge-base/_posts/admin/2018-12-03-armory-halyard-overview.md

 title:  Armory Halyard Overview
 categories:
    - Admin
-description:  Armory Halyard Overview
+description:  Overview of Armory Halyard, a tool for configuring, installing, and updating Spinnaker
 type: Document
 ---

 ### Question:

-How does the Armory installer work?
+How does the Armory Halyard installer work?
 What makes it different from the standard OSS Spinnaker installer?

 Also, does it use Terraform?
 Does it run as a single Docker container?